aniket414/swe642-software-engineering-www/README.md

     It consists of hosting personal website and a computer science department homepage along with survey form.

 2. Assignment-2<br>
+    It consists of hosting personal website, volgenau homepage and a computer science department homepage along with survey form.
+Worked on adding validation to the form using javascript, cookie implementation, AJAX calls and jQuery.

 3. Assignment-3<br>